Llandudno: Cultural connections

 Llandudno hosted the Welsh National Eisteddfod in 1864, 1896 and 1963, and in 2008 welcomed the Urdd National Eisteddfod to Gloddaeth Isaf Farm, Penrhyn Bay.
 The town also hosted the Liverpool Olympic Festival in 1865 and 1866.

 Matthew Arnold gives a vivid and lengthy description of 1860s Llandudno – and of the ancient tales of Taliesin and Maelgwn Gwynedd that are associated with the local landscape – in the first sections of the preface to On the Study of Celtic Literature (1867).
 It is also used as a location for dramatic scenes in the stage play and film Hindle Wakes by Stanley Houghton, and the 1911 novel, The Card, by Arnold Bennett, and its subsequent film version.

 Elisabeth of Wied, the Queen Consort of Romania and also known as writer Carmen Sylva, stayed in Llandudno for five weeks in 1890.
 On leaving, she described Wales as "a beautiful haven of peace".
 Translated into Welsh as "hardd, hafan, hedd", it became the town's official motto.

 Other famous people with links to Llandudno include the Victorian statesman John Bright and multi-capped Welsh international footballers Neville Southall, Neil Eardley, Chris Maxwell and Joey Jones.
 Australia's 7th Prime Minister Billy Hughes attended school in Llandudno.
 Gordon Borrie QC (Baron Borrie), Director General of the Office of Fair Trading from 1976 to 1992, was educated at the town's John Bright Grammar School when he lived there as a wartime evacuee.

 The international art gallery Oriel Mostyn is in Vaughan Street next to the post office.
 It was built in 1901 to house the art collection of Lady Augusta Mostyn.
 It was requisitioned in 1914 for use as an army drill hall and later became a warehouse, before being returned to use as an art gallery in 1979.
 Following a major revamp the gallery was renamed simply 'Mostyn' in 2010.

-Llandudno has its own mini arts festival LLAWN' (Llandudno Arts Weekend) which has been running for the past three years (LLAWN01 −2013, LLAWN02 – 2014, LLAWN03 – 2015).
-LLAWN is a mini festival that rediscovers and celebrates Llandudno's past in rather a unique way; via art, architecture, artefact, sound, performance, and participation.
-The festival takes place over three days of the weekend in late September, originally conceived as a way to promote what those in the hospitality sector refer to as the ‘shoulder season’, which means a lull in the tourist calendar.
-The festival is supported by Arts Council Wales, Mostyn Estates, Conwy County Borough Council, MOSTYN and Llandudno Town Council.
+Llandudno has its own mini arts festival, LLAWN (Llandudno Arts Weekend).
+The festival takes place over three days of the weekend in late September, originally conceived as a way to promote the town during the lull in the tourism season.